 Popular Skills for Senior Communications Specialist

-Senior Communications Specialists report using a large range of skills on the job.
-Most notably, skills in Event Planning, Social Media Marketing, Media / Public Relations, and Corporate Communications are correlated to pay that is above average.
-Those listing Copywriting as a skill should be prepared for drastically lower pay.
-Strategic Planning and Video Editing also typically command lower compensation.
-Most people who know Corporate Communications also know Project Management and Media / Public Relations.
+Senior Communications Specialists seem to require a rather large skill set.
+Most notably, skills in Media / Public Relations, Technical Writing, Event Planning, and Corporate Communications are correlated to pay that is above average.
+Those listing Strategic Planning as a skill should be prepared for drastically lower pay.
+Video Editing and Oral / Verbal Communication also typically command lower compensation.
+Most people experienced in Corporate Communications also know Project Management and Media / Public Relations.

 Pay by Experience Level for Senior Communications Specialist

 Pay by Experience for a Senior Communications Specialist has a positive trend.
 An entry-level Senior Communications Specialist with less than 5 years of experience can expect to earn an average total compensation of $63,000 based on 121 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Senior Communications Specialist with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $66,000 based on 182 salaries.
 An experienced Senior Communications Specialist which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $69,000 based on 128 salaries.
 A Senior Communications Specialist with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $71,000 based on 41 salaries.